-Students who accumulate two or more Incomplete grades in a given term or in cumulative terms may be placed on a Mandatory Leave of Absence by the Committee on Undergraduate Academic Standing until such work is finished satisfactorily.
-This action is not intended to be punitive; rather, it is an opportunity to finish incomplete courses so that students may start a new term without the burden of extra work and address the issues that led to the incomplete work.
+Students who accumulate two or more Incomplete grades in a given term or in cumulative terms and do not finish the work by the Multiple-Incomplete deadline will be placed on a Mandatory Leave of Absence by the Committee on Undergraduate Academic Standing until all academic work is finished satisfactorily.
+This action is not intended to be punitive; rather, it is an opportunity for students to finish incomplete courses so that they may start a new term without the burden of extra work and address the issues that led to the incomplete work.